Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

                 }
                 ```

-                This email corresponds to an existing student in the databse
+                This email corresponds to an existing student in the database

                 ![](images/testing7d.png)